 In 2002, he was awarded the Golden Jubilee Commemorative Medal in recognition of his unstinting commitment to

 charitable works, volunteer service, and generosity to his community and in December 2012, he was awarded the

 Queens Diamond Jubilee Medal for his contribution to Canada and the International Community.

-Dr. Simon's extensive world travels and personal experiences have added depth to his understanding of man and
+Dr. Simon's extensive world travels and personal experiences added depth to his understanding of man and man's